MatrixRequirements/matrix-sdk/README.md

 using the Matrix software from node or from custom plugins that get loaded by a Matrix instance at runtime.

+## How to get it

+The api is available as an npm package at https://www.npmjs.com/package/matrix-requirements-api.
+You can also clone this repository and refer to the files locally.

 ## How to update (for Matrix Requirements developers)

 Copy the declaration file produced by the Clouds client build from this